Sun Yung Shin

 Sun Yung Shin (born 1974) is a Korean American poet, writer, consultant, and educator living in Minneapolis, Minnesota.

-She is the editor of "A Good Time for the Truth: Race in Minnesota" (Minnesota Historical Society Press, 2016), author of "The Wet Hex" (Coffee House Press 2022), "Unbearable Splendor" (Coffee House Press 2016), Rough, and Savage (Coffee House Press, 2012), Skirt Full of Black (Coffee House Press, 2007), and the bilingual (English/Korean) illustrated children's book Cooper's Lesson (Children's Book Press, imprint of Lee & Low Books).
+She is the editor of A Good Time for the Truth: Race in Minnesota (Minnesota Historical Society Press, 2016).
+Her books of poetry include The Wet Hex (Coffee House Press, 2022), Unbearable Splendor (Coffee House Press, 2016), Rough, and Savage (Coffee House Press, 2012), and Skirt Full of Black (Coffee House Press, 2007).
+She co-authored the children's book of poems Revolutions are Made of Love (Carolrhoda Books, imprint of Lerner Publishing Group, 2025) and the bilingual (English/Korean) illustrated children's book Cooper's Lesson (Children's Book Press, imprint of Lee & Low Books, 2004).
 She was an editor with Jane Jeong Trenka and Julia Chinyere Oparah for Outsiders Within: Writing on Transracial Adoption (South End Press, 2006), the first international anthology on the politics of transracial adoption edited by transracial adoptees.
 Outsiders Within: Writing on Transracial Adoption was released in a Korean-language edition by KoRoot Press in Seoul, South Korea, in 2012.